 Is it worthwhile?

 Antwerp is a beautiful city, especially famous in the country for its boutiques and original stores.
-If you are in Belgium for a short stay we would recommend visiting Bruges and Ghent first before travelling to Antwerp.
+If you're in Belgium for a short stay we would recommend visiting Bruges and Ghent first before traveling to Antwerp.

 Brussels Airport (36.5 km) Atomium in Brussels (36.5 km) Mini Europe (36.7 km) Basilica of the Sacred Heart (39.8 km) Belgian Comic Strip Center (41.3 km)